 - Keywords: probabilistic databases

-- Abstract: Increasing amounts of available data have led to a heightened need for useful waysof representing large-scale probabilistic knowledge bases.
-One such approach is to use aprobabilistic database, a model with strong assumptions that allow for efficiently answeringmany interesting queries.
-Recent work on open-world probabilistic databases strengthensthe semantics of these probabilistic databases by discarding the assumption that any in-formation not present in the data must be false.
-In this paper we build upon open-worldprobabilistic databases, strengthening the semantics further by using constraints to restrictthis open world in a reasonable way.
-We establish a basic hardness result subject to theseconstraints, showing that the addition of constraints causes a fundamental change in thedifficulty of query evaluation and opening an interesting new theoretical direction.
-Finally, we propose an efficient approximation for a large class of interesting queries, providingbounds with their guaranteed tightness.
+- Abstract: Increasing amounts of available data have led to a heightened need for representing large-scale probabilistic knowledge bases.
+One approach is to use a probabilistic database, a model with strong assumptions that allow for efficiently answering many interesting queries.
+Recent work on open-world probabilistic databases strengthens the semantics of these probabilistic databases by discarding the assumption that any information not present in the data must be false.
+While intuitive, these semantics are not sufficiently precise to give reasonable answers to queries.
+We propose overcoming these issues by using constraints to restrict this open world.
+We provide an algorithm for one class of queries, and establish a basic hardness result for another.
+Finally, we propose an efficient and tight approximation for a large class of queries.